TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

 //Ucglib_SSD1331_18x96x64_UNIVISION_HWSPI ucg(/*cd=*/ 35, /*cs=*/ 12, /*reset=*/ 33);
 ````

+### Example Code
-The library comes with many great example sketches.
-I picked the *FPS* example which performs *speed tests*, figuring this would be a nice added value when comparing the performance of *software SPI* versus *hardware SPI*.
+The library comes with many examples.
+I picked the *FPS* example which performs *speed tests*.
+The goal was to get the display running with *hardware SPI*, and while at it, compare the performance to *software SPI*.

-Just make sure you pick one of the two constructors, and comment out the other one.
-The code below starts by using the *software SPI* pins:
+To compare, first use one constructor, and perform the tests.
+Then, use the other constructor, and repeat the tests.

+I started by using software SPI:

+<details><summary>Example Code: Speed test with ucglib and Software SPI</summary><br/>

 ````
 #include <SPI.h>